mattstauffer/gustav/README.md

 Gustav
 ======

-A backend-agnostic opinionated front-end development stack inspired by the Rails asset pipeline.
+An opinionated, backend-agnostic, front-end development stack inspired by the Rails asset pipeline.

 Features
 --------